WYLE (FM): As WICT

 In November 1994, WRKU-FM was sold for $1.4 million to Zapis Communications, which also acquired WHTX, a competing station licensed to Sharpsville, Pennsylvania and its sister, WRQQ in Farrell, Pennsylvania.
 The transaction occurred after FCC ownership rules were relaxed allowing owners the opportunity to acquire more than one FM and one AM in a single market.

-The WRKU-FM format and call letters were spun off to WHTX, so that 95.1 could adopt a country music format and the call letters WICT-FM, following the lead of stations in other markets switching to country after a surge in that format's popularity.
+The WRKU-FM format and call sign were spun off to WHTX, so that 95.1 could adopt a country music format and the call sign WICT-FM, following the lead of stations in other markets switching to country after a surge in that format's popularity.
 WRQQ was rechristened WICT, making it a full-time simulcast of its new FM sister.
 The new WICT-AM/FM then became known as "Cat Country", slowly evolving into its existing format.
 John Thomas the only remaining staff member of the WRKU demise was named Program Director.
 WICT-FM, along with the newly rechristened WICT and WRKU-FM, then moved its studios and offices to 4800 Belmont Avenue in Youngstown.

 The station would make one final studio move during its time in Ohio, and that would be near Ohio Route 82 to 6874 Strimbu Drive SE in Brookfield, Ohio, after the station was acquired by GOCOM Communications in February 1998.

 As WWGY

 In February 2004, WICT was acquired by its former owner, Altoona, Pennsylvania-based Forever Media Inc., for $2.28 million.
 Upon purchasing the station, Forever Media Inc. moved the station's studios and offices back to Pennsylvania, co-located them with new dual AM sister stations WBZY and WKST at 219 Savannah-Gardner Road in New Castle, where it remains today.
-WICT's call letters were then changed to WWGY, and like the majority of country stations under the Forever umbrella, took the "Froggy" brand as "Froggy 95".
+WICT's call sign was then changed to WWGY, and like the majority of country stations under the Forever umbrella, took the "Froggy" brand as "Froggy 95".

-Switch to Willie 95.1

 On September 30, 2017, the station changed to a classic country format known as "Willie 95.1" and changed its call sign to WYLE.

-It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WYLE, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WYLE, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.